feature-hub/feature-hub/README.md

 need to share state with other Feature Apps.

 A Feature Service provides shared state and functionality to consumers, e.g.
 Feature Apps, on the Feature Hub.
-While simple code sharing could also be achieved by using libraries, there are features that can only, or easier, be achieved by using Feature Services:
+While simple code sharing should be achieved by using libraries, there are features that can only, or easier, be created by using Feature Services:

 - Share state across consumers.
 - Safe access to browser APIs and resources (e.g. URL).